 Negotiation skills are some of the most powerful assets an attorney can have.
 Knowing how to negotiate business contracts can mean the difference between your company’s achieving favorable terms or having to put up with terms that you really don’t like.

 There’s an art to negotiating – creating a balance between speaking aggressively and persuasively, while at the same time allowing the other party to feel like they have achieved some favorable terms, too.
-The goal is to create a win-win contract, or at least get as close to that as possible.
-However, a business contract attorney must never forget who his client is, and he must be willing to go the extra mile to get what his client wants.
+Here’s a closer look at some proven tactics to use when negotiating a business contract.

 What Are the Key Steps When It Comes to How to Negotiate Business Contracts?

-There are some tested and true methods when it comes to how to negotiate business contracts, and the ability to execute these with nuance and skill is the true test of an experienced attorney.
-Following are some of the steps that are essential in how to negotiate business contracts:
+There are some tested and true methods when it comes to how to negotiate business contracts, and the ability to execute these with nuance and skill is the true test of an experienced business contract attorney.
+These are some of the key steps for successfully negotiating business contracts.

-- Be proactive.
 Anticipate the other party’s next move and have a strategic response.
+Being able to think on your feet is an important skill for any negotiator to have.

-What Is Attorney Andrew Weisblatt’s Background Regarding How to Negotiate Business Contracts?
+What Is Attorney Andrew Weisblatt’s Background in Negotiating Business Contracts?

 If you read Mr. Weisblatt’s attorney bio, you can quickly see why he is such a successful negotiator.
 Mr. Weisblatt earned his J.D. from South Texas College of Law in Houston, Texas.
 After initially practicing with Alvin M. Rosenthal, one of the great lawyers in Houston’s history, Mr. Weisblatt took over the firm and grew it from a two-lawyer shop to about 20 attorneys and staff.